Earn Your Doctorate and Prepare to Teach the Next Generation with an online Ed.D. in Nursing Education

 Research Courses (22 semester credits)

-Students will examine basic principles in applied statistics.
+This course examines basic principles in applied statistics.
 Topics include data types, organizing data, graphing techniques, probability concepts, measures of central tendency, measures of dispersion, normal and skewed distributions, and understanding the area that covers normal distributions.
-Understanding, applying, and interpreting the principles to simple hypothesis testing methods through a seven-step process is also covered.
-The course is designed to provide an introduction to statistical applications that can be applied in real-world settings along with providing an excellent foundation for entering into the more advanced statistical applications and analyses using SPSS.
+Understanding, applying, and interpreting the principles to of simple hypothesis testing methods through a seven-step process is are also covered.
+The course is designed to provide an introduction to statistical applications that can be applied in real-world settings. along with providing an excellent foundation for entering into the more advanced statistical applications and analyses using SPSS.

-This course provides students with an overview of the quantitative methodology.
-A variety of quantitative designs and methods for collecting and analyzing quantitative data are discussed.
-Topics include the nature of quantitative research, types of designs, population sampling, hypothesis testing and choosing appropriate statistical tests, assessment of reliability and validity, reporting data, and addressing limitations and delimitations in quantitative design studies supported by the practical application assignments.
+This course provides students with an introduction to the nature of the quantitative methodology.
+The different types of quantitative designs and statistical techniques for collecting and analyzing quantitative data are discussed.
+Topics include the nature of research, sampling, hypothesis testing, variance (F-test), two samples t-test (independent and dependent), multiple samples test (ANOVA and repeated measures), assessment reliability and validity, and threats to validity, limitations, and delimitations in quantitative design studies supported with the practical application assignments.

 This course examines the importance of scholarly writing in your leadership practice, the foundation of how to write in a scholarly mode, and research strategies to support your doctoral writing.